frazierjason/N1mmCommands-TouchPortal/README.md

 You'll also want to download the latest "N1MM-Pages-Pack.zip" file.
 Remember where you downloaded these files, usually in your Downloads folder.

-https://github.com/frazierjason/N1mmCommands-TouchPortal/releases
+LOOK FOR "RELEASES" on the right side of this page up near the top, or go to: https://github.com/frazierjason/N1mmCommands-TouchPortal/releases

 In TouchPortal on your PC, click the gear icon at the top right of the app.